-John had advertised with many of the local radio stations in the for the stereo shop and got to know many of the people that worked there.
+John had advertised with many of the local radio stations in the area for the stereo shop and got to know many of the people that worked there.
 When the word got out, KOLE-AM came calling.
 They wanted him to do advertising AND air shifts, something that John had never done.
 However with his deep Bass voice they thought he might work out OK.
 The station then bought KZOM-FM.
 After 5 years, and always dreaming of opening his own stereo shop, an opportunity came available.

 Leaving the glamours world of radio behind, He and another person open a small stereo shop in Beaumont for a few years.
 Then John left and opened John Goodyear Audio on Dowlen.
-A retail store in the design of the classical stereo shops but now he added car auto, video and eventually Custom Installation.
+A retail store in the design of the classical stereo shops but now he added car audio, video and eventually Custom Home Installation.

 Custom Installation and the Speed of Change in the Business

 The 90’s were an era of huge change in the business as as Big Box Electronics store opened around the country.
-Back then, there were around six local stereo shops.
+Back then, there were six local stereo shops.
 Compared to the competition, there was only so much business to go around.
 As Custom Installation had become the major part of his business, John made a major shift.
 He eliminated retail and car stereo and focused on the area that most stereo shops had ignored and the Big Box stores could not offer.